optionalg/aws-infrastructure/README.md

 * Two subnets (across two availability zones)
 * Subnet routing: EC2 instances in the public subnets will have full Internet connectivity

+### infrastructure.private-subnets.cloudformation.yaml

-If you want to deploy private subnets in additional to all of the above then follow up with [private-subnets.cloudformation.yaml](./private-subnets.cloudformation.yaml) to get:
+If you want to deploy private subnets in additional to all of the above then follow up with [infrastructure.private-subnets.cloudformation.yaml](./infrastructure.private-subnets.cloudformation.yaml) to get:

   * Two NAT gateways (across two availability zones)
   * Two private subnets (across two availability zones)
   * Subnet routing: EC2 instances in the private subnets will have outgoing Internet connectivity, but will not be reachable from the Internet (unless you put them behind a bastion, Elastic Load Balancer, or some other router)

+### rds.aurora.cloudformation.yaml

+[rds.aurora.cloudformation.yaml](rds.aurora.cloudformation.yaml) deploys a private Aurora cluster across two availability zones (one instance in each).

 ## Examples and walkthroughs